manjaro/pacman-mirrors/docs/index.md

 :   Return branch from configuration.

 -R, \--re-branch
-:   Replace the branch in mirrorlist
+:   Replace branch in mirrorlist

 -S, \--set-branch *BRANCH*
-:   Replace the branch in configuration,
+:   Replace branch in configuration,
     use *stable*, *testing* or *unstable*

 -P, \--proto, \--protocols *PROTO* [*PROTO*] ...
-:   Write the protocols to configuration,
+:   Write protocols to configuration,
     use *all* or *http*, *https*, *ftp* and *ftps*

 -U, \--url *URL*